fuzzylogicxx/fuzzylogic/posts/i’ve-just-read-the-inner-game-of-tennis-by-timothy-gallwey.md

 ---
 noteWithTitle: true
 draft: false
-mainImage:
-  cloudinary_unique_path: v1689329837/join_the_future_resized_1733x1300_itczyh.jpg
-  alt: Matt Anniss’s book 'Join the Future'
-  figcaption: My copy of Join the Future
-  aspectRatioWidth: 1733
-  aspectRatioHeight: 1300
-mainImage.sizes: ""
-mainImage.isAnchor: false
 date: 2024-03-15
-mainImage.srcsetWidths: ""
 title: I’ve just read The Inner Game of Tennis, by Timothy Gallwey
 tags:
   - note
   - book
   - tennis
   - psychology
-description: I’ve just read Join the Future, by Matt Anniss
+description: I’ve just read The Inner Game of Tennis, by Timothy Gallwey
 ---
 This was an interesting read, recommended by some experienced players at my table tennis club.
 (The book focuses on tennis but most of it is transferable).
 This tip came at a good time, as I’m looking to reduce tension from my game.
 ---